COVID-19 Resources for Business Members

 How can I get my documents ready for the loan forgiveness process?

-Document your expenses for the eight weeks following loan disbursement, including payroll costs and other expenses.
+Document your expenses for the eight to twenty-four weeks following loan disbursement, including payroll costs and other expenses.
 We will need documentation for any costs you plan to request forgiveness for.

 SBA Economic Injury Disaster Relief Loan